Tiger Bay (1959 film): Plot

-A young Polish sailor Bronislav ("Bronek") Korchinsky (Horst Buchholz) arrives in Cardiff, planning to propose to his girlfriend Anya (Yvonne Mitchell).
-However, he discovers Anya gone and someone else living in the flat.
+A young Polish sailor, Bronislav "Bronek" Korchinsky, arrives in Cardiff, planning to propose to his girlfriend Anya, a Polish exile.
+However, he discovers Anya gone and finds a harbor hooker living in the flat.
 The landlord reveals that Anya left several weeks ago and owes back rent, even though Bronek was sending monthly payments to her.
 Bronek pays Anya's debts so that the landlord will give him her new address.

-Meanwhile Gillie Evans (Hayley Mills), an orphaned tomboy who lives with her Aunt, is playing with boys at the dockside.
+Meanwhile, Gillie Evans, an orphaned eleven year old tomboy who lives with her Aunt, is playing with boys at the dockside.
 Bronek approaches the group, seeking help in locating the address he has been given.
-Gillie, who lives in the same building, walks with him.
+Gillie, who lives in the same building, a seedy tenement, walks with him.

 Bronek finds Anya in her new flat, but she tells him to leave.
-Frustrated by Bronek's long trips at sea, Anya has been seeing a married sportscaster named Barclay (Anthony Dawson).
+Frustrated by Bronek's long trips at sea, Anya has been seeing a married older man, a sportscaster named Barclay.
 Bronek, furious with jealousy, screams at her, and she pulls a gun from her dresser, but he takes the gun and shoots Anya dead.
-Gillie who had been playing in the hall with caps, hears the shouting and witnesses the murder as she peeks through the apartment door's letter box.
-Gillie's play with caps has also masked the sounds of the gun shots for the rest of the building.
+Gillie who had been playing in the staircase with a banger, hears the shouting and witnesses the murder as she peeks through the apartment door's letter box.
+Gillie's play with her "toy bomb" has also masked the sounds of the gun shots for the rest of the building.

-Gillie sees where Bronek hides the gun, and she takes it to use as a toy.
-Barclay arrives to visit Anya, but, finding her dead, quickly flees.
-A neighbour discovers the body and summons the police.
+Gillie sees where Bronek hides the gun, and she takes it to gain reputation among the other children.
+Barclay arrives to visit Anya, but, finding her dead, quickly disappears.
+A neighbour woman discovers the body and summons the police.

-The investigating police superintendent, Graham (John Mills), learns that Gillie was in the hall during the shooting and deduces that she witnessed the murder.
+The investigating police superintendent, Graham, learns that Gillie was in the hall during the shooting and deduces that she witnessed the murder.
 However, Gillie, a habitual liar, gives an incorrect description of Bronek and does not tell Graham that she has the gun.
 Later, Bronek, who saw Gillie take the gun, chases her into the attic.
 He takes the gun from her, and they become friends.
 He agrees to take her to sea with him when he flees the country.